Kamilya89/Projet-CY-Antibio-Tech/README.md

 ```bash
  mkdir input images output
  ```
-2 Place the CSV file in the input/ folder.
+2 Place the CSV file in the input/ folder an edit the code to put your filepath.

 3 Run the Python script from the root directory:
 ```bash